axioned/handbook/docs/processes/delivery/Continous/github-action/github-action-for-wordpress.md

 ### Prerequisite
 - A GitHub account
-- Repository/Project on GitHub (public/private)
+- Repository/Project on GitHub (always private for client projects)
-- Necessary Permissions on the repository to store some SECRET KEYS in - Github (for more details connect with the IT team/Sagar)
+- Necessary Permissions on the repository to store some SECRET KEYS _(like: SECURITY_AWS_ACCESS_KEY, SECURITY_AWS_SECRET_ACCESS_KEY, SSH_PRIVATE_KEY, etc)_ in - Github (for more details connect with the IT team/Sagar)
 - Access to the hosting/control panel to extract the server details and the Private keys etc.
 - SSH should be enabled/supported by the hosting provider